S4nfs/MyPROJECTS/Laravel/Laravel_Introduction.md

 #php artisan make:component Mycustomcomponentname
 generate two files in resources/views/components folder named Mycustomcomponentname.blade.php and in app/views/components folder named Mycustomcomponentname.blade.php

+🍔Model is the data that is stored in the database.
+Model name should be singular || table name plural

+#php artisan make:model Mycustommodelname

 🍔@csrf
 CSRF tokens are strings that are automatically generated and can be attached to a form when the form is created.
 They are used to uniquely identify forms generated from the server

+🍔HTTP Request Method:
+Get: Retrieve
+Post: Send data
+Put: Update data
+Delete: Delete data
+PATCH: Update data